karinlag/BIOS9000/1_velvet_exercise.md

 cd assembly
 ```

-We will now create a "shortcut" to the data that we will be working on.
+We will now copy the data that we will be working on.

 ```
 cd rawdata
-ln -s /work/IN-BIOSx/data/assembly/* .
+cp /projects/ec34/in-biosx000/assembly/rawdata/* .
 ```

-When you now do `ls`, you will see nine files there.
+When you now do `ls`, you will see 10 files there.
 These files are all from
 the same _E. coli_ isolate.

 MiSeq files:
-* SRR10015223 - Full MiSeq files
+* SRR10015223_? - Full MiSeq files
 * SRR10015223_?_1mill - a 1 million reads subsample of the full MiSeq files
 * SRR10015223_?_1mill_mut - we need a slight fix in the header for one program,
 this has been fixed for these files